Updated May 2022

 Planning For An Emergency

-Whenever we swing our leg over a bike, we have to accept that with it will come a certain level of risk.
+Whenever we swing our leg over a bike, we have to accept it comes with a certain level of risk.
 This risk is bad enough at home, in your own country, where you know the laws, rules and customs.

-We can start with the basics such as ensuring our paperwork (such as insurance) is in order.
-And we can ensure that people at home know where we will be on any given day by issuing them with a copy of our itinerary.
+We can start with the basics, like ensuring our paperwork is in order.
+And we can ensure that people at home know where we will be on any given day by giving them a copy of our itinerary.

-Keep any medication or medical notes close to hand so authorities can access them if need be.
-Also, ensure any emergency contact phone numbers are readily available.
+Keep any medication or medical notes close to hand so authorities can access them if needed.
+And ensure any emergency contact phone numbers are readily available.

 God willing, our precautions for an emergency will never be needed.
 But at least they’re there if the worst happens.